agmmnn/awesome-blender/README.md

     - [Mesh Utils](https://github.com/rpopovici/mesh-utils) : overlapping vert/edge/face, interior faces, edges by trait, and other stuff.
     - [Poly Source](https://gumroad.com/l/polysource) : is designed to simplify the control of the number of different types of polygons.
 You can see how many Gone, Quad and Tris are on the active object.
 - Sculpt:
+    - [Blender-Sculpt-Tools](https://github.com/anfeo/Blender-Sculpt-Tools) : addon for help sculpting base mesh like Zbrush with Zsphere.
+    - [Sculpt Alphas Manager](https://blenderartists.org/t/sculpt-alphas-manager/1200725) : This addon provides a simple solution to be able to quickly switch alpha textures for the sculpt brushes.
     - [Speedsculpt](https://gumroad.com/l/SpeedSculpt) [$] : The addon allows you to create very fast characters, to manage Dyntopo Sculpting with booleans, cut curves, skin modifier, decimate, mask etc.
-    - [Blender-Sculpt-Tools](https://github.com/anfeo/Blender-Sculpt-Tools) : addon for help sculpting base mesh like Zbrush with Zsphere.
 - Snapping-Align:
     - [Mesh Align Plus](https://github.com/egtwobits/mesh_mesh_align_plus) : precisely align, move, and measure+match objects and mesh parts in your 3D scenes.
     - [Easy Align](https://blenderartists.org/t/addon-easy-align/685704) : Easy Align addon allows you to align mesh objects origins and align mesh objects to each others easily, it works in both Edit mode and Object mode. [![][repo]](https://github.com/sergeod9/Easy_Align_Addon)